Senate control may come down to Nevada as count nears end

 “If they are GOP precincts or slightly DEM leaning then we can still win,” Laxalt tweeted.
 “If they continue to trend heavy DEM then she will overtake us.”

-If the race remains too close to call after Saturday, a few thousand more ballots could be added to the totals early next week.
+If a winner isn’t clear by the end of the day on Saturday, attention would shift to a few thousand more ballots that could be added to the totals early next week.
 Mail ballots with clerical errors can be “cured” by voters until the end of the day Monday, and then added to the totals.
 And a few thousand provisional ballots also remain, votes that election officials must double-check are legally countable by Tuesday before they can be tallied.

 “We know that this is a serious count.
 There are people nationwide who are looking to these results,” Joe Gloria, the registrar in Clark County, said at a press conference Saturday.
 “We know that people need to see that count.
 We’re not going to delay it any further.”